 It’s acceptable to drink hot chocolate and eat chocolate at the same time.
 Small amounts of treats are important to make us feel good.

-We can start planning a spring break, ready to beat off the January blues and giving ourselves something to look forward to.
+We can start planning a spring break, ready to beat off the January blues, and giving ourselves something to look forward to.
 We can enjoy looking at Christmas gifts for others and dropping some heavy hints about things for ourselves.

 We can go out for frosty, wintry walks wrapped up in your favorite scarf and bobble hat.
-More reasons to drink hot chocolate and get in to warm up nice and cozy under a blanket and back in your pyjamas!
+More reasons to drink hot chocolate and get in to warm up nice and cozy under a blanket and back in your pajamas!

 When you change the way you look at things, they appear different and you can feel differently about them.